frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 ## Machinery and Mechanisms

-By convention, Frame generates a `_state_` variable to track the current state and enable us to have more than one.
+By convention Frame generates a `_state_` variable to track the current state and enable us to have more than one.
 In `C#` we need to create a C# `delegate` type that represents references  to a method signature that is compatible with the requirements of our state method signature.
 Here this type is called a `FrameState`.

 ```
 //=========== Machinery and Mechanisms ===========//